roxyisat-rex/nextflow_with_python/README.md

 brief example of how python can be ran from nextflow but, this is a relatively simple case.
 When there are multiple inputs and outputs, it is better to be albe to read the **bash variables**.
 The script here demonstrates an example of how this can be done.
+The .py script is for using UCSC's liftOver to lift mouse genome coordinates over to human genome coordinates.